OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 - Office 365

     > [!NOTE]
-    > If you do not have an Office 365 subscription, you can get a free Office 365 subscription by signing up for the [Office 365 developer program](https://developer.microsoft.com/office/dev-program).
+    > If you do not have an Office 365 subscription, you can get a free one by signing up for the [Office 365 developer program](https://developer.microsoft.com/office/dev-program).

 ### Create the add-in project